 - Fry the onion until golden and add some freshly grated ginger and garlic.
 Brown them.

 - Toss some crushed curry leaves, a few cloves, a cinnamon stick, 3,4 cardamoms and fry.

 - Now add the marinated mutton pieces and stir fry them for 5 – 10 mins under medium heat until all the pieces turn light brown and the pan gets a bit dry.

 - Cover with the lid, lower the flame to the minimum and leave for 10-15 mins.
 This will allow all the natural juices of mutton pieces to ooze out.
 Open after 10 mins and see if the process has been done.
 If not, cover for another 5 mins.
 Scrape the juices and mix thoroughly until all come together.
 Check the taste.
 Add more salt or pepper if needed.

 - Now pour warm water a little above the mutton pieces

-- Cover and cook under low flame, about 1/2 hr while string from time to time
+- Cover and cook under a low flame, about 1/2 hr while stringing from time to time

 - Cook until the mutton pieces are tender

 - Add 1 tbsp of Maggi coconut milk which will enhance the flavours in a great deal